Pink Flamingo Facts

 Facts about Pink Flamingos:

-1. There are six Flamingo species.
+1. There are six species of flamingos.
 The six species include the Greater Flamingo, the Chilean Flamingo, the Lesser Flamingo, the Andean Flamingo, the Puna (James’s) Flamingo, and the Caribbean (American) Flamingo.
-Four of the Flamingo species are found throughout the Americas and the Caribbeans and the other two species are native to Europe, Asia, and Africa.
+Four of the Flamingo species are found throughout the Americas and the Caribbeans, and the other two are native to Europe, Asia, and Africa.

-2. Pink Flamingos can weigh up to 8 pounds and can get up to 5 feet tall.
+2. Pink Flamingos can weigh up to 8 pounds and get up to

-5. Pink Flamingos eat with their head upside down.
-They place their head in the water upside down and sweep their bill side to side until they get food.
+5. Pink Flamingos eat with their heads upside down.
+They place their heads in the water upside down and sweep their bills side to side until

 Can you share a fact about Pink Flamingos with us?